massimocaprinali/cloud-foundry-public/liberty-updates.md

 * With the updated buildpack, the applications can now use the Liberty beta features, including WebSocket 1.0, Servlet 3.1, or JAX-RS 2.0.
 For more information, see [Using the beta features](usingBetaFeatures.html).

 ### September 30, 2014: Updated Liberty Buildpack v1.4-20140908-1803
 * The buildpack now provides support for ElephantSQL and ClearDB MySQL Database third-party services.
 The auto-configuration support also works with posgresql and mysql experimental services.
-With the new total of 13 services, the auto-configuration support in the Liberty buildpack makes it quicker and easier to consume {{site.data.keyword.Bluemix_notm}} services in Liberty applications.
+With the new total of 13 services, the auto-configuration support in the Liberty buildpack makes it quicker and easier to consume {{site.data.keyword.cloud_notm}} services in Liberty applications.
 * During application staging the buildpack displays improved log messages about auto-configuration and other actions it takes.
 * The buildpack contains an updated version of Liberty profile with fixes and improvements.
 * It also contains an updated version of IBM JRE version 7.1 that has performance improvements.
 See the [What's new](http://www-01.ibm.com/support/knowledgecenter/SSYKE2_7.0.0/com.ibm.java.lnx.71.doc/diag/preface/changes_71/changes.html) page for detailed set of changes.